vikaslk/linkedin-hunter/linkedin-hunter/comet-job-prompt-v2-mod.md

 ❌ Roles requiring personal financial investment ("invest ₹10L to join as co-founder") ❌ Sweat equity only (no salary component)
-❌ BDS/MDS dentistry-specific positions (candidate is MBBS medical) ❌ "Big 4 alumni required" or "Ex-MBB consultant only" (he has strategic consulting skills but not formal Big 4/MBB) ❌ Pure clinical practice roles (no strategy/leadership) ❌ Medical writing, coding, billing, pharma sales
+❌ BDS/MDS dentistry-specific positions (candidate is MBBS medical) ❌ Any role requiring MD, MS or PhD degrees (Candidate is MBBS plus MBA, NOT MD and NOT PhD) ❌ "Big 4 alumni required" or "Ex-MBB consultant only" (he has strategic consulting skills but not formal Big 4/MBB) ❌ Pure clinical practice roles (no strategy/leadership) ❌ Medical writing, coding, billing, pharma sales